Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Spatial data fusion under preferential sampling

 \subsection{Model-based geostatistics under preferential sampling}

-This model, however, does not take into account the potential preferential sampling that could occur if the sampling locations of the point observations are concentrated in regions where the values of the phenomenon under study are thought to be larger (or smaller) than average.
-To deal with this situation, \citet{diggle2010geostatistical} proposed a model that included a latent process $\phi(\cdot)$ shared both by the sampling locations and the measured values.
+Model \eqref{smm}, however, does not take into account the potential preferential sampling that could occur if the sampling locations of the point observations are concentrated in regions where the studied phenomenon is assumed to be larger (or smaller) than average.
+To overcome this issue, \citet{diggle2010geostatistical} proposed a model that included a latent process $\phi(\cdot)$ shared both by the sampling locations and the measured values.
 In this model, the sampling locations of the point observations are modeled using a log-Gaussian Cox process (LGCP) \citep{cox1955some, moller1998log}.
-Specifically, the sampling locations follow a Poisson process with a varying intensity which is itself a stochastic process of the form
+Specifically, the sampling locations are modeled by a Poisson process with a varying intensity, which is itself a stochastic process of the form